raythurman2386/qr_generator/README.md

 # Flask QR Code Generator

-This is designed to be a free qr code generator with basic authentication
+This is designed to be a free qr code generator with basic authentication.
+Once registered and logged in you are presented with an input for your URL or text to encode into a QR Code.

+Once encoding is complete, the app displays the QR code for the user to currently take a screenshot and save the QR Code for later use.

+Future plans:
+    - Ability to download QR Code directly
+    - Ability to save QR codes to DB (Upgrade to PGSQL)
+    - Fully deploy
+    - Fix tests

 Styled utilizing Bootstrap